 “The restrictions during the pandemic put the roller rink industry in turmoil,” Sandy explains.
 “Like many other rinks, we had to lay off dozens of our employees because the revenue wasn’t coming in.
 The few that remained had to survive on partial salaries and budget cuts.
 We survived the first few months thanks to the emergency Paycheck Protection Program.
 But the pandemic continued long after this program stopped supporting our staff.”

 She agrees that the return to roller rinks post-pandemic has remained the same.
 “It’s been an uphill battle trying to reconnect with the community and reviving their interests since the lockdown.
 Some older skaters have aged beyond the skating phase in the process.
-Many enthusiasts picking up the passion lost access to rinks and, eventually, their interest in the activity.
+Many enthusiasts lost access to rinks and eventually lost interest in the activity.
 So, the return to normal has been slow and staggered compared to other industries like movies and dining.”

 World on Wheels manager Carrie Henderson echoed a similar message.
 “The year 2020 left us in a grim situation with almost zero hope of recovery.
 Repaying customers for booked slots, refunding yearly memberships and subscriptions, and equipment maintenance costs left us in a dreary position.
 We thought we were done.
-Fortunately, the last few years have witnessed a gradual recovery of attendees and visitors.
+Fortunately, the last few years have witnessed a gradual recovery in attendance and visitor numbers.
 But the numbers don’t compare to our pre-COVID times,” she explains.

-A primary reason why roller rinks experienced a slower return to normal post-pandemic was because of clerical omission in legislation.
+A primary reason roller rinks experienced a slower post-pandemic return to normal was a clerical omission in the legislation.
 California recognizes skating rinks as family entertainment centers.
-As the pandemic died down, the government released guidelines for reopening and resumption of activities that fall under this category.
-However, the document did not mention roller rinks (even though it explicitly stated other family entertainment places like arcades, theatres, and bowling alleys).
-The reason was that roller rinks involved bigger crowds circulating and circling a confined space for extended periods.
+As the pandemic died down, the government released guidelines for reopening and resuming activities in this category.
+However, the document did not mention roller rinks (even though it explicitly listed other family entertainment venues such as arcades, theatres, and bowling alleys).
+The reason was that roller rinks drew larger crowds who circled a confined space for extended periods.
 This legislation led to a delay in roller rinks reopening to full capacity after the pandemic.

-Today, the continued participation of older folks ensures that the remaining roller rinks in LA stay operational.
-And a big part of this crowd is the older black skaters who nurture skating passions that have lasted for decades.
-However, the interest from younger crowds continues waning, and it’s a concern for most roller rink operators.
+Today, older folks’ continued participation ensures that the remaining roller rinks in LA stay operational.
+And a big part of this crowd is the older black skaters who nurture decades-long skating passions.
+However, the interest from younger crowds continues to wane, and it’s a concern for most roller rink operators.

 The rise of roller skating trends on TikTok and social media has helped usher in a “comeback” for the mainstream crowd.
 And struggling rink owners admit that it has helped boost some equipment sales.
 But most trends support outdoor skating, and the fad remains restricted to the younger audience whose interests may shift within a few weeks or months.
 So, it’s not much help regarding indoor roller rinks experiencing a resurgence.

-Katie Field, who is 49 years old and teaches at a local school, says she has skated every Sunday along the beachfront.
+Katie Field, 49, who teaches at a local school, says she has skated every Sunday along the beachfront.
 “I never thought I could move on from indoor skating.
 But my Sunday sessions along the beach route have opened up new experiences that I never expected,” Katie shared.

-A local resident, Annie Sheffield shared how roller skating gave her a renewed source of pleasure and contentment in retirement.
+A local resident, Annie Sheffield, shared how roller skating gave her a renewed source of pleasure and contentment in retirement.
 “My life had revolved around my children since I had my first child.
 After they went off to college and later settled down, I did not know what to do with my time,” shares Annie.
 “Then, an old friend of mine invited me to ‘Adult Nights’ at the local rink.
-That’s how I resumed skating on weekends at first.
+That’s how I started skating on weekends again.
 Now, I visit the rink or skate by the block almost every day.
 It’s also the most exercise I’ve had in years!”

 James Franklin also admits that outdoor skating has caught his fancy.
 He continues frequenting Moonlight Rollerway on Sunday evenings.
 “The Rollerway will always be my go-to roller rink.
-But skating outdoors with the fresh air hitting your lungs is also an amazing experience altogether.
+But skating outdoors, with the fresh air hitting your lungs, is also an amazing experience.
 I still prefer the community and comfort of indoor rink skating.
 But I don’t mind taking a day or two skating through the streets of the city, exploring new spots, and finding new destinations,” said James.

 The LA Fashion District is a popular fashion hub packed with textile stores, fabric stalls, sample sales, and delicious eateries.
 It’s basically a huge outdoor mall space that’s exciting and rewarding to explore.